-(c) The program may also provide funding toward installation of fueling or electrification infrastructure as provided in Section 44284.

-- (d) Eligible applicants may be any individual, company, or public agency that owns one or more covered vehicles that operate primarily within California or otherwise contribute substantially to the NO_x, PM, or ROG emissions inventory in California. - (e) It is the intent of the Legislature that all emission reductions generated by this chapter shall contribute to public health by reducing, for the life of the vehicle being funded, the total amount of emissions in California. - (f) This section shall remain in effect only until January 1, 2024, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2024, deletes or extends that date.
+- (c) The program may also provide funding toward installation of fueling or electrification infrastructure as provided in Section 44284. - (d) Eligible applicants may be any individual, company, or public agency that owns one or more covered vehicles that operate primarily within California or otherwise contribute substantially to the NO_x, PM, or ROG emissions inventory in California. - (e) It is the intent of the Legislature that all emission reductions generated by this chapter shall contribute to public health by reducing, for the life of the vehicle being funded, the total amount of emissions in California. - (f) This section shall remain in effect only until January 1, 2024, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2024, deletes or extends that date.

 - SEC.
-17. Section 44281 of the Health and Safety Code, as added by Section 7.5 of Chapter 707 of the Statutes of 2004, is amended to read: - 44281. (a) Eligible projects are any of the following: - (1) Purchase of new very low or zero-emission covered vehicles or covered engines. - (2) Emission-reducing retrofit of covered engines, or replacement of old engines powering covered sources with newer engines certified to more stringent emissions standards than the engine being replaced, or with electric motors or drives. - (3) Purchase and use of emission-reducing add-on equipment for covered vehicles. - (4) Development and demonstration of practical, low-emission retrofit technologies, repower options, and advanced technologies for covered engines and vehicles with very low emissions of oxides of nitrogen. - (b) No new purchase, retrofit, repower, or add-on equipment shall be funded under this chapter if it is required by any local, state, or federal statute, rule, regulation, memoranda of agreement or understanding, or other legally binding document, except that an otherwise qualified project may be funded even if the state implementation plan assumes that the change in equipment, vehicles, or operations will occur, if the change is not required by a statute, regulation, or other legally binding document in effect as of the date the grant is awarded.
+19. Section 44281 of the Health and Safety Code, as added by Section 7.5 of Chapter 707 of the Statutes of 2004, is amended to read: - 44281. (a) Eligible projects are any of the following: - (1) Purchase of new very low or zero-emission covered vehicles or covered engines. - 39 (2) Emission-reducing retrofit of covered engines, 40 replacement of old engines powering covered sources with newer engines certified to more stringent emissions standards than the engine being replaced, or with electric motors or drives.

+- (3) Purchase and use of emission-reducing add-on equipment for covered vehicles. - (4) Development and demonstration of practical, low-emission retrofit technologies, repower options, and advanced technologies for covered engines and vehicles with very low emissions of oxides of nitrogen. - (b) No new purchase, retrofit, repower, or add-on equipment shall be funded under this chapter if it is required by any local, state, or federal statute, rule, regulation, memoranda of agreement or understanding, or other legally binding document, except that an otherwise qualified project may be funded even if the state implementation plan assumes that the change in equipment, vehicles, or operations will occur, if the change is not required by a statute, regulation, or other legally binding document in effect as of the date the grant is awarded.
 No project funded by the program shall be used for credit under any state or federal emissions averaging, banking, or trading program.
 No emission reduction generated by the program shall be used as marketable emission reduction credits or to offset any emission reduction obligation of any entity.
 Projects involving new engines that would otherwise generate marketable credits under state or federal averaging, banking, and trading programs shall include transfer of credits to the engine end user and retirement of those credits toward reducing air emissions in order to qualify for funding under the program.
-A purchase of a low-emission vehicle or of equipment pursuant to a corporate or a controlling board's policy, but not otherwise required by law, shall generate surplus emissions reductions and may be funded by the program.
+A purchase of a low-emission vehicle or of equipment pursuant to a corporate or a controlling board's policy, but not otherwise required by law, shall generate surplus emissions reductions and may be funded by the program. - (c) The program may also provide funding toward installation of fueling or electrification infrastructure as provided in Section 44284. - (d) Eligible applicants may be any individual, company, or public agency that owns one or more covered vehicles that operate primarily within California or otherwise contribute substantially to the NO_x emissions inventory in California. - (e) It is the intent of the Legislature that all emission reductions generated by this chapter shall contribute to public health by